 Creative people use their right brain.
 Strategic experts use their left brain.
-Sean Looney uses both.
+As a Creative Strategist™, Sean Looney uses both.

 Sean is a Fairfield University graduate.
 In his spare time he is involved with various local youth activities and charities, including the Coalition for the Homeless, St. Jude Children’s Hospital, Children International, and Kiva, amongst others.
 He has three children with his lovely wife Debbie.
 Together they are all writing a book based on their family adventures.
 Of course, while the story is a work in progress, the strategy is crystal clear.